kurkku/kauppapaikka/README.md

 Tests can be executed with ````npm test```` (continuous testing), or with ````npm run test-single-run```` (single shot).

 Karma expects to find Chrome and Firefox browsers on the machine.
-Supported browsers can be changed in [test/karma.conf.js].
+Supported browsers can be changed in [test/karma.conf.js](https://github.com/kurkku/kauppapaikka/blob/master/test/karma.conf.js).

 ### E2E
 End-to-end tests are executed with [Protractor](https://angular.github.io/protractor) test framework.

-The tests are run against a live backend with Chrome browser.
+E2E tests are run against a live backend with Chrome browser.

 Running the tests:
-- Make sure you have JavaRE in Path
+- (Make sure you have JavaRE in Path)
 - Download the latest drivers for defined browser: ````npm run update-webdriver````
 - Start the local webserver: ````npm start````
-- Run the E2E tests: ````npm run protractor````
+- Run E2E tests: ````npm run protractor````

 ## Directory structure
 ````